Reading time: 2 minutes

 Yes.
 You can access your super when you turn 65 regardless of whether you’re still working.

-You can also make contributions up until you turn 75, provided that you pass the work test.
-To satisfy the work test, you must work a minimum of 40 hours in any consecutive period of 30 days.
+You can also make certain types of super contributions up until you turn 75, even if you’re retired and drawing a super pension.
+However, if you are aged between 67 and 75 and want to make a personal super contribution for which you plan to claim a tax deduction, you must pass the work test.
+That is, you must work a minimum of 40 hours in any consecutive period of 30 days.

 Do I have to access my super when I turn 65?